rahul-p19/portfolio-website/README.md

 Then we have my portfolio section where I display some of the work I've done - in video editing, graphic design and simple frontend web development.
 It contains a simple HTML and CSS slider, and provides links to further inspect the projects.

-Then I included a simple contact form using Web3 forms to allow users to seamlessly provide feedback.
+Then I included a simple contact form using Web3Forms to allow users to seamlessly provide feedback.

 We then finish off with a footer with my name, social media links and email address.